GaussianBlock: Building Part-Aware Compositional and Editable 3D Scene by Primitives and Gaussians: Experiment

 \subsection{Ablation Study}

-\textbf{Attention-guided Centering Loss.} In Table~\ref{tab:ablation}, we assess the importance of each key component of our model by sequentially removing them and evaluating the average performance across the DTU dataset.
-Additionally, the total number (\#K) of effective superquadrics also be presented for reference.
-The \#K can reflect the compactness of the decomposition performance; a common goal is to achieve the highest compactness (the least \#K) while maintaining the primitives performance.
+\textbf{Attention-guided Centering Loss.} In Tab.~\ref{tab:ablation}, we assess the importance of each key component of our model by sequentially removing them and evaluating the average performance across the DTU dataset.
+Additionally, the total number (\#K) of effective superquadrics is presented for reference.
+The \#K can reflect the compactness of the decomposition performance; a common goal is to achieve the highest compactness (the smallest \#K) while maintaining the primitives performance.

 Overall, $\mathcal{L}_{AC}$ and splitting strategy consistently improve the primitives quality through semantic guidance, while the fusion strategy successfully enhances the compactness decomposition with a minor quality trade-off.
 An intuitive visual comparison is shown in Fig.~\ref{figabl} (a).
 While the model without splitting aggressively uses a single superquadric to represent both the roof and the building, the model without fusion redundantly uses multiple superquadrics to represent the same part.
 This lack of compactness makes subsequent skeleton-based editing less intuitive and meaningful.